brunopk/docs-linux/proxmox/README.md

 > If you plan to access it from other VMs, LXCs, or physical machines using domain names, register it in AdGuard Home (10.1.1.6).

-## External access through a DuckDNS public domain
+## External access through a public domain

 1. Create the folder to store a file with the last IP :